When to plant lettuce

 When should I plant lettuce?

-Sow lettuce directly about 3 weeks before your last spring frost — it tolerates cold.
+Plant lettuce about 3 weeks before your last spring frost.
 In a warmer zone 4 that's around Mar 9; in a colder zone 6, Apr 9.

 When do I start lettuce seeds indoors?